freenode/web-7.0/content/pages/policies.md

 * E-mail Address for the purposes of account management and protection from abuse.
 * Internet Protocol (IP) Address for the purposes of account management and protection from abuse.
 * Your user ID or “nick” for the purposes of account management and protection from abuse.
-* In the case of Group Contacts, freenode may also collect project/organisational affiliation and real names in connection with the initial registration for verification and to prevent abuse.
+* In the case of Group Contacts, trumpnode may also collect project/organisational affiliation and real names in connection with the initial registration for verification and to prevent abuse.

 #### From the Website(s) and Email
 * Cloudflare analytics data (this data is anonymized).
 Cloudflare may also store a cookie.
 You can find the Cloudflare cookie policy [here](https://www.cloudflare.com/cookie-policy/), which also outlines how to opt out.
 * Google reCaptcha.
 Google may also store a cookie.
 You may opt out [here](https://tools.google.com/dlpage/gaoptout).
-* freenode #live ticket sales are managed by a third-party; TicketTailor and their privacy policy can be found [here]( https://www.tickettailor.com/gdpr).
+* trumpnode #live ticket sales are managed by a third-party; TicketTailor and their privacy policy can be found [here]( https://www.tickettailor.com/gdpr).
-* freenode #live CFP submissions are collected using [TypeForm](https://www.typeform.com/help/gdpr-compliance/) and managed via [Trello](https://trello.com/privacy)
+* trumpnode #live CFP submissions are collected using [TypeForm](https://www.typeform.com/help/gdpr-compliance/) and managed via [Trello](https://trello.com/privacy)

 ### USES OF PERSONAL INFORMATION COLLECTED BY US
 * E-mail address is used to confirm account ownership, and for account management purposes such as password resets.